-ossible.

-Student Declaration / Cons ent:

-withholding of relevant information grant my deferral, suspension, or official student records from any econcern enrolment.
-Where my ap wided above is true and complete.
-I acknowledge that the por relating to my application may delay the process of my a cancellation of enrolment may affect my Student Visa.
-I auteducational institution necessary to make an informed deciplication to defer, suspend or cancel my enrolment is for paper approved by the Department of Home Affairs (DHA).
-I am application thorise We ision about eriod more I am aware that the decision to ells International C ollege to obtain the application or matters that than 28 days, I may be required to
+Student Declaration / Consent: I declare that the information provided above is true and complete.
+I acknowledge that the provision of incorrect information or the withholding of relevant information relating to my application may delay the process of my application.
+I am aware that the decision to grant my deferral, suspension, or cancellation of enrolment may affect my Student Visa.
+I authorise Wells International C ollege to obtain official student records from any educational institution necessary to make an informed decision about the application or matters that concern enrolment.
+Where my application to defer, suspend or cancel my enrolment is for period more than 28 days, I may be required to return to my home country unless approved by the Department of Home Affairs (DHA).
+I am responsible for contacting DHA to clarify my Visa status.

 Student Signature: Date:

-Finance Department use ONLY A \$350 application fee is payable before the application is processed.
-Received by: Signature: applica ejected, the vill be refunded lars.
-If the application is approved and students are eligible for a refund, any refunds are processed within 28 days of receiving the written request via the Refund Application Form. plication fee.
-If the Cancellatio • O Yes, Total Redund l: Date: approved, is the s student eligible O No: Initial: Standard payment accept ansactions.
-Credit card pa yments accepted over th ll apply to all credit card Admin Departme nt use ONLY O Visa refusal letter ter of offer fror nstitution O Passport cop • dence of compa O Statement o f reasons or compelling circumstances O Others: O Return home flight ticket O Approved Addition inform ation/reason: Reason: O Not Appro oved Deferral or Suspension Start Date: erral or pension End ee: Cancel Date: Assessed by: Sign nature: Date:
+Finance Department use ONLY

+A \$350 application fee is payable before the application is processed.
+Received by: Signatu ıre: is rejected, the ee will be refunded Dollars.
+If the application is approved and students are eligible for a refund, any refunds are processed within 28 days of receiving the written request via the Refund Application Form.
+Refund: \$350 Application fee.
+If the Cancellation approved, is the • 0 Yes, Fotal Redund : Date: for a refund?
+0 No: Initial:

+Standard payment accepted include debit and credit cards (Visa and MasterCard, bank transfer or cash all in AUD.
+1.5% surcharge will apply to all credit card transactions.
+Credit card payments accepted over the phone.
+No refund will be given after an approved deferment or suspension.

+Admin Department t use ONLY Visa refusal le Passport copy Statement of O Others: ter of offer from other institution edical certificate/s dence of compassionate and / compelling circumstances turn home flight ticket O Approved Addition information/reaso on: O Not Approved Reason: Deferral or Suspension Start Date: Deferral or Suspension End Date: Cancel Date: Assessed by: Signature: Date:
-Action Items: Date: Initial:

-Academic Department Action
+Action Items: Date: Initial: Academic Department Action

 Revise Individual Study Plan

 Admission Action

 Approved form received by ADM

 Revised Letter of Offer sent to student

 PRISMS Action

 CoE/s cancelled

 New CoE/s issued

 Student Default reported on PRISMS (offshore visa refusal only)

 Outcome recorded in PRISMS (offshore visa refusal only)

 RTO Manager Action

 Course Status Updated

 Notice of decision sent to student

 Notice of release sent to student (if approved)

 Finance Department has been informed of the decision

-Once sufficient documents and application fee received, for visa refusal: Thre e (3) working days from receipt of form by ADM.
-For all
+Once sufficient documents and application fee received, for visa refusal: Three (3) working days from receipt of form by ADM.
+For all other cases: five (5) working days from receipt of form by ADM